kneitinger/kneitinger.github.io/_posts/2016-06-27-sys-exploration.markdown

 spend a few minutes changing those to my liking.
 I was horribly mistaken.

 After entering edit mode, setting the pressure requires 6 button presses **for each** pad.
-With 64 pads to set thats 384 presses plus the bank change presses.
+With 64 pads to set, that's 384 presses plus the bank change presses.
 And don't even get me started on changing the pads to diatonic from chromatic!
 There had to be a better way.
 I noticed that the Akai website had a download for the Vyzex preset editor, so I decided to give it a shot.
 I installed it in my Windows 10